NEW EXHIBITS

 Maple Lane Campus

-The exhibit is open to the public 1:00 PM - 4:00PM weekends through mid-Sept. at Southold Historical Museum’s Maple Lane Museum Campus, 55200 Main Road, Southold.
+The exhibit is open to the public 1:00 PM - 4:00PM weekends May 23 - Sept.
+13 at Southold Historical Museum’s Maple Lane Museum Campus, 55200 Main Road, Southold.

 Maple Lane Campus